awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

 **Fields**
 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Name of the database\.
+  The name of the database\.
 For Hive compatibility, this is folded to lowercase when it is stored\.
 + `Description` – Description string, not more than 2048 bytes long, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.

-  Description of the database
+  A description of the database\.
 + `LocationUri` – Uniform resource identifier \(uri\), not less than 1 or more than 1024 bytes long, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.

   The location of the database \(for example, an HDFS path\)\.